 Type or print legibly (Use additional paper and attach any helpful information or sketches if necessary.)

-Employee Name: Employee I.D #:

-Department: Supervisor:

-Title of Suggestion:

-Current practice, procedure, or item being use d:

-Explanation of the Suggestion and its documentation as necessary). benefits: (Attach additional

-Where and how it can be used:

-1 - 1 41

-If tangible, first year's estimated savin estimate: gs and now you arrived at tne

-ottimato.

--
+Employee Name: Employee I.D #: Department: Supervisor: Title of Suggestion: Current practice, procedure, or item being use ed: Explanation of the Suggestion and its benefits · (Attach additional documentation as necessa rv) Explanation of the ouggestion and its benefits .
+(Attach additional documentation as necessa ' y )- Where and how it can be used: - If tangible first year's estimated savings and how you arrived at the actimate:

+•

+•

+•

+•

-Other benefits to adopting this suggestion า:
+Other benefits to adopting this suggestion:

-DI FACE DE AD CADEFULLY
+•

+•

 PLEASE READ CAREFULLY

-I have read the instructions for the County's Cost Savings Incentive Program and I understand that my acceptance of any award for the adoption of this suggestion waives any further claims by me to Putnam County.
-Furthermore, I assign all rights for the use of this suggestion to the County.
+I have read the instructions for the County's Cost Savings acceptance of any award for the adoption of this suggestion County.
+Furthermore, I assign all rights for the use of this n waives any further claims by i

 To the best of my knowledge and belief, this suggestion is original to me, has not been previously submitted by me or any other individual to the County, and has not been the subject of patent application, copyright, or other similar application.

-Suggester's Signature D a ate
+Suggester's Signature Date